keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 The Elixxir Primitives repository contains the basic data structures and utilities that are used by all Elixxir repositories.
-This includes the user fact structure, the cMix message structure, and the version object.
+This includes the user fact structure, the cMixx message structure, and the version object.

 ### Elixxir/[Crypto](https://git.xx.network/elixxir/crypto)